 We presently use the services of the following third party software providers to manage our data processing needs.
 We do not authorise these organisations to use your personal information in any other way and require them to protect your information to the same degree that we do:

 1. PayPal– a payment processor used to handle event fees and CD sales.
 PayPal is not UK based and therefore not subject to FCA jurisdiction.
 However, it is signed up to the Financial Ombudsman Service’s voluntary jurisdiction (see here).
 This means that PayPal allows the Financial Ombudsman Service to handle complaints and agrees to be bound by their decisions, as it would do under compulsory jurisdiction.

-2. MailChimp- an off-the-shelf proprietary software product used to manage our audience email database and create and send you our concert publicity.
-MailChimp is fully GDPR compliant and has been proactive in meeting the terms of the new regulatory regime.
+2. Mailjet - an off-the-shelf proprietary software product used to manage our audience email database and create and send you our concert publicity.
+Mailjet is fully GDPR compliant and has been proactive in meeting the terms of the new regulatory regime.
 See here for details.
-Emails sent to you via Mailchimp will always include an ‘Unsubscribe’ option (and ‘review preferences’ option) and changes are usually updated immediately.

 3. Eventbrite and TryBooking– These are ticketing services used by us when we are hosting our own concerts.
 They allow us to manage card payments safely and securely in accordance with current best practice/legal guidelines.
 Both companies are fully GDPR compliant and have published their privacy policies here: Eventbrite/ TryBooking

 We also use Google Analytics to help us understand how our website is being found and how our visitors are interacting with it.
 This data is entirely anonymised and will not identify individual visitors to the site.